ozzgn/VueJs-forum/README.md

 # VueJs-forum
+This is a forum mockup based from dummy json data.
-VueJs based forum test environment for me to learn and improve my VueJs skills
+I've developed this framework to study and improve my knowledge of VueJs.
+Feel free to comment, pull, fork, improve and do whatever you want with this.